puppetlabs/puppet-docs/source/puppet/4.0/reference/install_windows.markdown

 #### `PUPPET_AGENT_STARTUP_MODE`

-Whether the puppet agent service should run (or be allowed to run).
+Whether the Puppet agent service should run (or be allowed to run).
 Allowed values:

-* `Automatic` (**default**) --- puppet agent will start with Windows and stay running in the background.
+* `Automatic` (**default**) --- Puppet agent will start with Windows and stay running in the background.
-* `Manual` --- puppet agent won't run by default, but can be started in the services console or with `net start` on the command line.
+* `Manual` --- Puppet agent won't run by default, but can be started in the services console or with `net start` on the command line.
-* `Disabled` --- puppet agent will be installed but disabled.
+* `Disabled` --- Puppet agent will be installed but disabled.
 You will have to change its start up type in the services console before you can start the service.

 #### `PUPPET_AGENT_ACCOUNT_USER`

-Which Windows user account the puppet agent service should use.
-This is important if puppet agent will need to access files on UNC shares, since the default `LocalSystem` account cannot access these network resources.
+Which Windows user account the Puppet agent service should use.
+This is important if Puppet agent will need to access files on UNC shares, since the default `LocalSystem` account cannot access these network resources.

 * This user account **must already exist,** and may be a local or domain user.
 (The installer will allow domain users even if they have not accessed this machine before.)
 * If the user isn't already a local administrator, the installer will add it to the `Administrators` group.